zizc0de/find-answer/README.md

-# REACT NEWS FEED
+# FIND answer
-> A Simple News Feed Project
+> React Mini Project - Interactive discussion platform to answer your questions.

 ## Usage
 To get up and running run: